ArturMK98/CS161-Labs/README.md

 - [UsingMod](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%201/UsingMod.java): A Java program that uses an int num that stores a 3 digit number, breaks up the number using the mod operator into its component digits and prints them out.

 # Lab 2
+- [Question1](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%202/Question1.java): A java program that demonstrates simple Addition, Multiplication & Division.

+- [Question](https://github.com/ArturMK98/CS161-Labs/blob/master/Lab%202/Selection.java): A Java program that checks to see if the age of a person is greater than or equal to 18.
+If it is,